ohhsodead/arisen-studio/README.md

 * Browse a large database of ps3 mods
 * Complete with info, creator, version, etc.
 * Filter by firmware and mod type
-* Install and uninstall mods to console
+* Install and uninstall mods to games
 * Automatically detect game region
 * Backup and restore original game files
 * Directory listings with basic commands